gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 ```
 <!-- </d-code> -->

-We again emphasize that the information-relay point of view is much more important to the model than the summary-token view, the design choice of one \[VNode\] per head reflects that.
+We again emphasize that the information-relay point of view is much more important to the model than the summary-token view.
+The design choice of one \[VNode\] per head reflects that.

 ---